RedEdge967/adventures-of-red/README.md

 - go to https://rededge.is-a.dev/adventures-of-red/

 ## Installing and Running
-- download adventures_of_redx64_windows.exe to install this game on windows
+- download `adventures_of_redx64_windows.exe` to install this game on windows
   - After downloading, double click on the setup to install and run

-- download adventures_of_red_macos.zip to install this on Mac
+- download `adventures_of_red_macos.zip` to install this on Mac
   - After downloading, extract the archive and double click on the app to launch it
-- download adventures_of_red.json to edit this game with GDevelop
-  - After downloading, open it with GDevelop desktop app or web version

 > ##### Note: When launching the game on Windows and macOS, you might get a notice about security.
 Choose to run the game anyway.
 On macOS, you may need to open Security and Privacy tab in System Preferences.

-## To edit
+## Editing with GDevelop
-- To edit this game, you need GDevelop app or web version
+- download `adventures_of_red.json` to edit this game with GDevelop
-- Download the json file from releases (not yet released. will release soon)
+- download GDevelop desktop app
-- and open it with GDevelop
+- open the downloaded file with GDevelop
-- and start editing

 ## Support this game
 - If you think this game is good, support this project by starring and sharing this project with your friends